thin-edge/modbus-plugin/README.md

-# modbus-plugin
+# tedge-modbus-plugin

-Thin-edge.io modbus community plugin.
+thin-edge.io Modbus community plugin.
 Plugin for polling Modbus devices and publishing the data to thin-edge.io.
 If used with Cumulocity IoT, the plugin can be managed via software configuration management.
-The Plugin also supports some of the [cloud fieldbus](https://cumulocity.com/guides/protocol-integration/cloud-fieldbus/) operations to set the modbus mapping via Cumulocity IoT UI.
+The Plugin also supports some of the [Cloud Fieldbus](https://cumulocity.com/guides/protocol-integration/cloud-fieldbus/) operations to set the Modbus mapping via Cumulocity IoT UI.

 ## Table of contents